sustech-topology/TopCap/additional/README.md

 ## Visualisation of embedded point clouds via standard and cyclic TDE

-As in Supplementary Fig. 2, [`Supp-TDE.py`](Supp-TDE.py) generates a grid of 16 interactive 3D plots to visualise the effects of time-delay embedding parameters, including the following key functionalities.
+As in Supplementary Fig. 2, [`Supp-TDE.py`](Supp-TDE.py) generates a grid of 16 interactive 3D plots to visualise the effects of time-delay embedding parameters.
+It provides the following key functionalities.

 - Methods of time-delay embedding
   - Standard TDE: Uses a fixed delay without wrapping around the time series.